zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

 # Outer Wilds

 <a href="{{ site.baseurl }}/svg/outer-wilds.html" target="_blank"><object id="svg-outerwilds" class="svg" style="pointer-events: none;" type="image/svg+xml" data="{{ site.baseurl }}/svg/outer-wilds.svg">Your browser does not support SVG</object></a>

+A [graph without DLC spoilers]({{ site.baseurl }}/svg/outer-wilds-no-dlc.html) is also available, which might be useful for showing to a friend.

 **Note:** We've changed the legend a bit here, notably what dashed and dotted edges mean.